canjs/can-observation/README.md

 	- `.getOwnKeys`
 	- `.getOwnKeyDescriptor`
   - _all_ (pending)
-- Getter / Setter Operators - get or set some value on another value.
+- Getter / Setter Reflections - get or set some value on another value.
-  - `.getKeyValue`, `.setKeyValue` - for maps
+  - `.getKeyValue`, `.setKeyValue`, `.deleteKeyValue` - for maps (`get`, `set`, and `delete` are aliases)
   - `.getValue`, `.setValue` - for things like computes
   - `.splice`, `.addKeys(keyValues[,index])`, `.removeKeys(keysOrValues[,index])` (PENDING?)
-- Function Operators - call functions or create instances
+- Function Reflections - call functions or create instances
   - `.call`
   - `.apply`
   - `.new`
-- Observe Operators - listen to when things change
+- Observe Reflections - listen to when things change
   - `.onKeyValue`, `.offKeyValue`
   - `.onKeys` - when anything changes
   - `.onKeysAdded`, `.onKeysRemoved`